 Generics are exact copies of chemically synthesized medicines.
 Biosimilars are not-quite-exact copies of biologics – drugs that are impossible to replicate perfectly because they are very large and complex molecules derived from living substances, such as human and animal cells, yeast and bacteria.

 Partly because of this, the U.S. Food and Drug Administration (FDA) has a different process for approving biosimilars than for other drugs.
 When seeking FDA approval, a manufacturer has to show that its biosimilar drug is, among other things, as safe and effective as the original biologic – called the “reference product” – and works in the same way.

-“Biosimilars have the same amino acid sequence as biologics; potency, dosing, route of administration and clinical effects.
+“Biosimilars have the same amino acid sequence as biologics, [the same] potency, dosing, route of administration and clinical effects.
 The ways in which they differ aren’t significant,” explains Jonathan Kay, MD, director of clinical research in rheumatology at University of Massachusetts Memorial Medical Center in Worcester.

 Additionally, once a drug has been shown to be biosimilar to a reference product, it can be approved for all the same conditions (or “indications”) as that reference product even if it hasn’t been specifically tested for each and every condition, thanks to a concept called “extrapolation.”